 - You no longer reside in your plan’s service area

-Extra Help is a program available to Medicare-eligible people who struggle to pay for prescription drugs due to insufficient income and resources.
-Different levels of this assistance are available to help pay for costs such as premiums, deductibles, and coinsurance.
+If you have trouble paying for Medicare Part D, Extra Help is available.
+Extra Help is a program for Medicare-eligible people who struggle to pay for prescription drugs due to insufficient income and resources.
+Different levels of this assistance are available to help pay for premiums, deductibles, and coinsurance.

 To otherwise prove eligibility, complete the application for Extra Help with Medicare Part D online at SSA.gov.
 If you qualify, you can send your plan a copy of your Notice of Award from Social Security.